PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What is a validator?

-[f(x)Core](../f-x-core.md) is built on Tendermint, which relies on a set of validators to secure the network.
+[Pundi AIFX](../f-x-core.md) is built on Tendermint, which relies on a set of validators to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ### What is 'staking'?

-The f(x)Core is a delgated Proof-Of-Stake (DPoS) blockchain, meaning that the weight of validators is determined by the total amount of staking tokens (FX) bonded as collateral.
+The Pundi AIFX is a delgated Proof-Of-Stake (DPoS) blockchain, meaning that the weight of validators is determined by the total amount of staking tokens (FX) bonded as collateral.
 These FX can be self-delegated directly by the validator or delegated to them by other FX holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction, provided they meet the minimum self-delegated amount of 100FX.
 From there, they become validator candidates.